diegomary/checkout/README.txt

 An example of till checkout with special offer included.
-Solution in Java an javascript
+Solution in Java and javascript